Monitoring Cloud Access and Activity

 Viewing and Triaging Alerts

 Cloud Access Management is continuously monitoring your cloud infrastructure, data, and users for high-risk and suspicious behavior.
 Built-in guardrails and advanced AI models analyze the cloud access graph and identify violations.
-In this section you can review the alerts and triage them.
+This gives you better information to triage alerts.

-The Alerts dashboard provides an aggregated view across the cloud infrastructure.
+Select Alerts in the left navigation menu to see an aggregated view across the cloud infrastructure.
 It lists alerts in chronological order, displaying the most recent alert at the top of the list.

 You can filter the list based on the type of event that generated the alert by selecting the GUARDRAIL or SUSPICIOUS EVENTS heading.